UW-Madison-Bacteriology-Bioinformatics/binning_wf/README.md

 8. Clean up & repeat.

+Transfer files out of CHTC to your ResearchDrive once each "set" of bins is complete to save space.
+Use Globus to do so.
-If you have more than 1 sample_list, repeat Step 4 and 6 or the remaining sample_list.
-You might need to
+If you have more than 1 sample_list, repeat Step 4 and 6 or the remaining sample_list: you will need to reuse the scripts create_custom_dag.sh and create_main_dag.sh, you can replace `ultimate_dag.dag` to for example `ultimate_dag_set2.dag` to distinguish it from the previous run.

 # Citations
 If you find this software useful, please cite this GitHub Repository